micropython/micropython/docs/library/utime.rst

 The ``utime`` module provides functions for getting the current time and date, measuring time intervals, and for delays.

-**Time Epoch**: The Unix and esp32 ports use the POSIX standard epoch of 1970-01-01 00:00:00 UTC.
-However, other ports use an epoch of 2000-01-01 00:00:00 UTC.
+**Time Epoch**: The Unix port uses the POSIX standard epoch of 1970-01-01 00:00:00 UTC.
+However, all other ports use an epoch of 2000-01-01 00:00:00 UTC.
+The reason for the unconventional epoch is that, at least until 2034, the time fits into a 31-bit "small int" and thus a call to `time.time()` does not involve memory allocation.

 **Maintaining actual calendar date/time** is port-dependent.
 * On operating systems, such as Unix, that manage time on their own MicroPython simply makes the appropriate system calls to retrieve time and it cannot set the time.
-* On ports with an RTOS that can manage time the Real Time Clock (RTC) is managed by the RTOS and MicroPython leverages the RTOS' functionality to retrieve and set time.
+* On ports with an RTOS that can manage time, the Real Time Clock (RTC) is managed by the RTOS and MicroPython leverages the RTOS' functionality to retrieve and set time.
 On those ports the ``machine.RTC`` object should not be used to set/get time, however the `set_time()` and `adjtime()` methods in this module may be used.
-On some ports the ``network.SNTP`` class may also be used to automatically adjust time.
 * On baremetal ports the Real Time Clock (RTC) must be initialized by the application using either the ``machine.RTC`` class or the `set_time()` method.
 On those ports `adjtime()`` and time zones are not available